amruthsiva/Linux-server-Configuration/README.md

    ```
    - 700 will give read write and execute permission to user.
    - 644 prevent other user from writting in to file.
-   Then restart ssh server
+   Restart ssh server
    ```
    sudo service ssh restart
    ```

-   Now from your log in to grader with private key generated
+   Now log in to grader with private key generated
    ```
    ssh -i .ssh/id_rsa grader@ipaddress
    ```